z00bean/trip-generation-massdot/README.md

 ![Sample output](images/sample-output1.jpg)

 *Videos were collected from over 25 locations.
-Several thousand vodeos were processed.
+Several thousand video clips were collected and processed.
 Training and inference was done using A100 and RTX 4090 GPUs.*

 ![RGB-IR comparision](images/rgb-ir-comparision.jpg)